Revature-Training-1302/notes/week2/oop.md

 - Hybrid (NOT ALLOWED IN JAVA) - combination of Multiple and Hierarchical
 - Rule of Thumb: One class cannot inherit multiple classes

+#### Exception to Multiple Inheritance Rule
+- We can achieve multiple inheritance if we use interfaces
+- One class can implement mulitple interfaces

 #### "super" keyword
 1. We can use it to call the constructor of the parent class.
     - ex: super();